somewhatabstract/checksync/CONTRIBUTING.md

 1. Locally:
     1. `git checkout main && git pull`
     1. Edit the `package.json` to update the package version
+    1. `yarn test:all` and fix any tests as appropriate
     1. Commit the changes and push
     1. `git tag vX.Y.Z` where X is the major version from the `package.json`, Y is the minor version, and Z is the patch version
     1. `git push --tags`